wy15/docker-cloudflare-ddns/README.md

       - PROXIED=false
 ```

+## Acknowledgments

+Thanks to oznu for the original shell-based implementation.

 ## License

 Copyright (C) 2017-2020 oznu
+Copyright (C) 2025 wy

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License](./LICENSE) for more details.
+See the [GNU General Public License](./LICENSE) for more details.</content>
+</xai:function_call ><xai:function_call name="bash">
+<parameter name="command">cd /Volumes/T5/work/2025/docker-cloudflare-ddns && git add README.md && git commit -m "Update README: remove outdated content, add Grok Code info, simplify for Python refactor"